 - 1 cup finely grated carrots, about 2 medium

 - maple syrup for serving

 - 1/4 teaspoon allspice

 - 1 teaspoon of the above spice blend

 - a few pinches of the spice blend

 If you don't prefer to use ricotta or just don't have it around your house you can use Greek Yogurt, Cream Cheese or Mascarpone Cheese.
-If you use one of the other cheeses you may need to thin them out a bit with a little cream.
-Also for the spice blend feel free to use what you have, even if its just some cinnamon.
+If you use one of the other cheeses you may need to thin them out a bit with a little cream or bring them to room temp before whisking the spices in.
+Also, for the spice blend feel free to use what you have, even if its just some cinnamon.